funkonaut/funkonaut.github.io/_drafts/1114-03-01-ai-resources.md

 ## Popular AI Tools (no code needed)
 - [OpenAI ChatGPT](https://chat.openai.com/) - this in itself a whole two-day course text generation is huge right now, you'll need to sign up for it (free)
-  - A little inefficeint fort screen readers usage as of {{ post.time | date: '%m-%d-%Y' }}
+  - A little inefficient for screen readers usage
     - Ctrl home > read all command to read through chat thread
     - I believe the chat input box is a form field
 - [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F) - text to art generation makes really nice “fine art” you can access it via discord chat servers